For Freeport-McMoRan Inc. [FCX], Analyst sees a rise to $34. What next?

-Freeport-McMoRan Inc. [NYSE: FCX] stock went on an upward path that rose over 1.64% on Friday, amounting to a one-week price increase of more than 8.26%.
+Freeport-McMoRan Inc. [NYSE: FCX] slipped around -1.27 points on Friday, while shares priced at $38.59 at the close of the session, down -3.19%.
 The company report on October 20, 2022 that Freeport-McMoRan Third-Quarter 2022 Financial and Operating Results Release Available on its Website.

 3 Tiny Stocks Primed to Explode The world's greatest investor — Warren Buffett — has a simple formula for making big money in the markets.
 He buys up valuable assets when they are very cheap.
 For stock market investors that means buying up cheap small cap stocks like these with huge upside potential.